 If you have ever driven behind a large truck and seen a red diamond placard with numbers on it, that placard number tells police, fire crews, DOT inspectors, ambulance workers, and many others what kind of specific “hazardous” cargo is on board.
 Now, don’t get too concerned yet, even milk is technically hazardous as an environmental pollutant in specific situations.
 But chlorine (ID # 1017) can be released as a gas, and it is hazardous.
 Anyone in the path of a chlorine gas plume would be advised to evacuate the area as quickly as possible.
 Crude oil is often carried on trains and trains have been known to derail, and the oil can catch fire, which sends a cloud of pollutants into the sky.
 There are many human-made reasons you may have to leave an area.

 Natural disasters such as a flood, wildfire, blizzard, hurricane, tornado, earthquake, or heat wave can also put stress on you and your pet.
 Even a long-term power outage due to a natural disaster could have an effect, even if you are not directly impacted by whatever interrupted the electricity transmission.

-Copies of your pet’s vaccination records, ownership records, microchip records, photos of your pet’s distinguishing markings, and photos of you with your pet can help if you are separated and can help the check-in process if boarding is an option.
+Bring copies of your pet’s vaccination records, ownership records, microchip records, photos of your pet’s distinguishing markings, and photos of you with your pet.
+These can help if you and your pet are separated.
+They can also help the check-in process if boarding is an option.
 You should also have extra copies of your vet’s contact information as well as for area emergency clinics.